 If you have seizures, it would be best to ask your doctor for advice before practising martial arts.
 Whatever type of martial art you choose, you should make sure that the people in charge know about your epilepsy and what to do if you have a seizure.

 If you go running or jogging, you may wish to consider taking some extra safety precautions.
 These could include keeping to well-lit and traffic-free routes.
+It is best not to run by rivers or canals.
 If your epilepsy is not controlled, you should ideally go with someone else and/or have a mobile phone with you to call for help if necessary.

 It is recommended by the British Sub-Aqua Club that you are free from awake seizures and off medication for five years if you want to go scuba diving.
 If you only have seizures while asleep, you should be seizure-free and off medication for three years.